Hey, just found that thread now. Is there a reason why BLAS.set_num_threads(n)

 One issue with tying them together is that you might want to limit the number of Julia threads in order to get the most out of threading with the BLAS library, or vice-versa (limit BLAS threads since you plan to use them more effectively on the Julia side).
 So often if one is small you might want the other to be large.
 So I don’t think it makes sense to tie them to the same flag.

-• --threads not set and BLAS.set_num_threads(n) not set: Use either all available threads for BLAS or maybe just 1 thread/Julias default number of threads to keep it consistent.
-Do not use 8 threads regardless of the machine architecture by default.
+not set: Use either all available threads for BLAS or maybe just 1 thread/Julias default number of threads to keep it consistent.
+Do not use 8 threads regardless of the machine architecture by default.--threads

-• --threads not set and BLAS.set_num_threads(n) set: Use the number of threads set for BLAS for BLAS and for the rest of Julia the defaults (=behaviour like it is now)
+set: Use the number of threads set for BLAS for BLAS and for the rest of Julia the defaults (=behaviour like it is now)--threads

 This way you have one or two pitfalls less and are still able to control both thread counts individually if you feel like doing so.